Elisa Corporation Board of Directors has approved 6 May 2019 this update to Elisa’s Disclosure Policy effective from 7 November 2019.

 Elisa discloses its financial statements and Board of Directors' report as a part of its annual report.
 The consolidated financial statements include the parent company Elisa Corporation and those subsidiaries where the parent company holds, either directly or indirectly, a voting right of over 50 per cent based on the shares or where the parent company otherwise has a controlling interest.

 Elisa observes a silent period of 21 days before the publication of financial results information when communicating with capital market.
+Exceptions to this rule are Annual General Meeting, if held during the silent period, and publishing of a stock exchange release regarding a significant business event.
 Elisa never communicates matters regarding undisclosed financial statements or interim reports.

 Rumours and information leaks

 Elisa does not comment on market rumours or the views expressed by individual analysts, nor does the company produce consensus forecasts.
 However, the company may consider publishing a stock exchange release in order to correct rumours or substantially incorrect information if they may have a material impact on the company's share price.
 If inside information regarding Elisa has been leaked to the public domain, Elisa will publish a stock exchange release regarding the matter.